Effective Note-Taking Methods and Tips To Take Better Notes

 The Outline Method requires students to organize information by headings and subheadings.
 It also involves using points, subpoints, and different spacing to make things more structured and visual.

 Headings identify the important topics during a meeting or lecture, and subheadings highlight the four or five key points that were covered.
 Under the subheadings, you can then add subpoints to record in more detail what was discussed.

 The Cornell Method

 The Cornell Method is designed to encourage reflection and is a great method if you want to fully understand a subject.
-Developed by Professor Walter Paw in the 1950s, this note-taking strategy works for any event, from conferences and brainstorming sessions to lectures and group discussions.
+Developed by Professor Walter Paw in the 1950s, this note-taking technique works for any event, from conferences and brainstorming sessions to lectures and group discussions.

 The idea is to divide your page into three sections called ‘’cues’’ (narrow column on the left), ‘’notes’’ (wider column on the right), and ‘’summary’’ (at the bottom).
 All the notes you take during a lecture or meeting should go in the ‘’notes’’ section.

 - The ‘’cues’’ section is dedicated to potential test questions, people names, main points, and any other topline key information.